 I would suggest that porneia represents any action in which you have given your heart/devotion to someone other than your spouse—even holding your children in higher regard than your spouse.
 It could include flirting or engaging in lewd behaviour with someone other than your spouse and even friendships you are not willing to stop at the request of your spouse.

 Since those caught in adultery were stoned, sexual intercourse cannot then be the only justification for divorce.
-Any behaviour violating fidelity could be represented by Moses' words, "some indecency," as justification for conveying a certificate of divorce in addition to separation.
+Moses' words, "some indecency," could represent any behaviour violating fidelity as justification for serving a certificate of divorce followed by separation.

 In the following verses from Matthew 19, I've inserted, in bold, the literal translation of the Greek words: